 - SQL keywords are case-insensitive.
 For example, you can type the keyword SELECT as SELECT, Select, select, or sELECT. - SQL-92-style identifiers are case-insensitive (see SQL92Identifier), unless they are delimited. - Java-style identifiers are always case-sensitive. - is a wildcard within a SelectExpression.
 See The wildcard.
 It can also be the multiplication operator.
 In all other cases, it is a syntactical metasymbol that flags items you can repeat 0 or more times. - % and are character wildcards when used within character strings following a LIKE operator (except when escaped with an escape character).
-See Boolean expressions. - Two dashes (--) and a newline character delimit a comment, as per the SQL-92 standard.
-The two dashes start the comment and the newline character ends the comment.
+See Boolean expressions. - Comments can be either single- or multiline as per the SQL-92 standard.
+Singleline comments start with two dashes (--) and end with the newline character.
+Multiline comments are bracketed and start with forward slash star (/), and end with star forward slash (/).
+Note that bracketed comments may be nested.
+Any text between the starting and ending comment character sequence is ignored.